BreadTube

-BreadTube or LeftTube is a loose and informal group of online personalities who create video content, including video essays and livestreams, from socialist, social democratic, communist, anarchist, and other left-wing perspectives.
+BreadTube, also called LeftTube, is a loose and informal group of online personalities who create video content, including video essays and livestreams, from socialist, social democratic, communist, anarchist, and other left-wing perspectives.
 BreadTube creators generally post videos on YouTube that are discussed on other online platforms, such as Reddit.

-The New York Times author Kevin Roose wrote that BreadTube creators employ a method he calls "algorithmic hijacking".
-This method involves them choosing to focus on the same topics discussed by content creators with right-wing politics, as a means for enabling their videos to be recommended to the same audiences consuming right-wing or far-right videos, thereby exposing a wider audience to their perspectives.

 Many BreadTube content creators are crowdfunded, and their channels often serve as introductions to left-wing politics for young viewers.
 BreadTube creators align with collectivist modes of governance, while opposing the alt-right and far-right.
-Infighting is common within the BreadTube community, which has been attributed to "the community hosting a spectrum of beliefs, ranging from social democratic to Maoist".

 Origin

 The term BreadTube derives from Peter Kropotkin's The Conquest of Bread, a book explaining how to achieve anarchist communism and how an anarchist-communism society would function.
 Many BreadTube channels started in an effort to combat anti-social justice warrior and alt-right content that gained traction in the mid-2010s.
 By 2018, these individual channels had formed an interconnected community.
-Two prominent early BreadTubers were Lindsay Ellis, who left Channel Awesome in 2015 to start her own channel in response to the Gamergate controversy, and Natalie Wynn, who started her channel ContraPoints in 2016 in response to the online dominance of the alt-right at the time.
-In an April 2021 interview, Wynn opined that "The alt-right, the manosphere, incels, even the so-called SJW Internet and LeftTube all have a genetic ancestor in New Atheism."
+Two prominent early BreadTubers were Lindsay Ellis, who left Channel Awesome in 2015 to start her own channel in response to the Gamergate controversy, and Natalie Wynn, who started her channel, ContraPoints, in 2016 in response to the alt-right's online dominance at the time.
+In an April 2021 interview, Wynn said, "The alt-right, the manosphere, incels, even the so-called SJW Internet and LeftTube all have a genetic ancestor in New Atheism."

 Format

 BreadTube videos are often noted for their high production values and theatrical elements, running longer than many other YouTube videos.
-A number of these videos respond to right-wing talking points.
-Some sources indicate that right-wing and cyberlibertarian creators frequently adopt antagonistic stances toward political opponents, while many BreadTubers focus on analyzing and interpreting opposing arguments, sometimes incorporating elements of subversion, humor, or "seduction".
-Many BreadTubers aim to reach audiences beyond those who already hold left-wing viewpoints rather than solely "preaching to the choir".
-Their videos often do not offer a definitive conclusion; instead, viewers are encouraged to draw their own interpretations from the material presented.
-Because BreadTube channels frequently reference left-wing and socialist texts in their discussions, some viewers encounter these ideas for the first time through such content.
+Many of them respond to right-wing talking points.
+Some sources indicate that right-wing and cyberlibertarian creators frequently take antagonistic stances toward political opponents, while many BreadTubers focus on analyzing and interpreting opposing arguments, sometimes incorporating elements of subversion, humor, or, in the words of Wynn, "seduction".
+Many BreadTubers aim to reach audiences beyond those who already hold left-wing viewpoints rather than merely "preach to the choir".
+Their videos often offer no definitive conclusions; instead, viewers are encouraged to interpret the presented material themselves.
+Because many BreadTube channels reference left-wing and socialist texts, some viewers encounter these ideas for the first time that way.
+According to Kelley Cotter, infighting is common in the BreadTube community.
+Cotter attributes that to "the community hosting a spectrum of beliefs, ranging from social democratic to Maoist".